At least 3 law enforcement officers killed in shooting in Charlotte, North Carolina, sources say

 A U.S. Marshals Service fugitive task force comprised of officers from multiple agencies was attempting to serve a warrant in east Charlotte in the 5000 block of Galway Drive when the shooting started, the Charlotte-Mecklenburg Police Department said.

-Two of the deceased officers are said to be local task force officers and one was a Marshals Service deputy, the law enforcement sources told CBS News.
-As many as six people in total were shot.
+As many as six people in total were shot, multiple law enforcement sources told CBS News.
+Two of the deceased officers are said to be local task force officers and one was a Marshals Service deputy.
+Two sheriff's deputies were wounded, one law enforcement source said.

 People were urged the avoid the area.
 Police said there was active gunfire at the scene.